Birth choices and advice

 - your cervix opens too slowly, or doesn’t open at all

-- your blood pressure goes too high or you become unwell
+- you become unwell

 - your baby starts getting distressed in labour – for example, there are changes in your baby’s heartbeat.